 - Microeconomic Theory II (HBS 4011/Economics 2020b)

-- DBA Research Workshop: This year long course provides a structured research experience in which students can work on both the substance of a project and learn about the process of research.
+- Research Development Course: This year long course provides a structured research experience in which students can work on both the substance of a project and learn about the process of research.
 The course also provides a continual stimulus to completing a required second-year paper.

 - Research Methods Courses (4 courses)